Myopia is a serious and growing problem

 The most common ocular disorder in the world

-Myopia gets progressively worse as life goes on
+Myopia gets progressively worse if not controlled

 Global impact on humanity